 A conference desgined to review scientific principles related to human physiologic and physical systems and to apply these principles to specific functional and/or pathologic conditions.

-EXSCI students Maggie Ruwitch ('15) and Kyle Davey ('14), along with Biology student Theo Kataras ('14), have been accepted to present their research at the regional conference, April 17th - 19th.
+EXSCI students Maggie Ruwitch ('15), Kyle Davey ('14), and Cuyler Hudson ('14) have been presented their research at the regional conference, April 17th - 19th.

-Maggie and Theo's projects, titled "Development of a Rapid Stepping Test That Challenges Medial-Lateral Control in Older Adults", and "Treadmill Walking is Problematic for the Study of Gait Smoothness in Older Adults" respectively, stem from their work with Prof. Brandi Row.
+Maggie's project, titled "Development of a Rapid Stepping Test That Challenges Medial-Lateral Control in Older Adults", stemmed from her work with Prof. Brandi Row.

 Kyle's project, titled "High Intensity Interval Exercise (HIIE) and Endurance Exercise (EE): Which for Weight Loss?
 A Comparison of EPOC", is based on his Senior Seminar research project, supervised by Prof. Michael Lockard.